 Our New Mexico rafting guides are exceptional whitewater professionals with thousands of hours in the field and years of experience guiding not just in NM but all over the United States and in some cases all around the world.
 The guides are the people who make any river rafting trip stand out above the others and our guides have gone through rigorous training on sections of river we run.
 In addition all of our guides are swiftwater rescue trained and have emergency medical training.
+Whether it’s class 4+ excitement in the Taos Box or on the Razorblades or its focusing on fun and games with your kids on the Rio Chama, this group of professional will work tirelessly to deliver an amazing experience for you and your family or group of friends.

 A passionate mother, wife, blue-haired grandma, photographer, and seeker of adventure has found her perfect home here with the New Mexico River Adventures family.
 She came to visit Northern New Mexico 6 years ago, and decided to stay.
 6 years on vacation and counting!